WuChao-2024/tros_en_wuc_check_fork/docs/quick_demo/demo_render.md

       /rosout
       ```

-   - Check if the PC and horizon RDK can ping each other
+   - Check if the PC and horizon RDK can ping each other;
-   - Check if the PC and horizon RDK have the same first three segments of IP address
+   - Check if the PC and horizon RDK have the same first three segments of IP address;

-## Foxglove Showcase
+## Foxglove

 ### Introduction